janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 #### Sanitizing the external html content
 Let's have a last look at the `content` of a webmention.
 In the previous examples, I only queried for `content.text` which does not actually contain links to profiles but only a raw text representation of a webmention.
 That means @mentions in the content are neither highlighted, nor are they interactive.

-There is a `content.html` version that does contain links to profiles and properly links to other domains.
-However, it also containes more, unwanted, HTML like `<p/>` tags around the text and it could potentially contain harmful HTML (think: script injection).
+There is a `content.html` version that does contain links to profiles and proper `<a/>` tags for external links.
+However, it also contains more unwanted HTML like `<p/>` tags around the text.
+More importantly, the HTML could potentially contain harmful elements (think: script injection).

 Just showing the raw text was not an option for me, neither was embedding the external HTML.
 So I decided to parse `content.html` for links to profiles and other resources.
 And then use that information to enrich the raw text from `content.text`.